01 of 11

 The Burning of the Clocks in Brighton

-Brighton marks the Winter Solstice with The Burning of the Clocks.
-A paper lantern parade ends with fireworks and a bonfire on the beach.Continue to 5 of 11 below.
+Brighton Beach marks the Winter Solstice with The Burning of the Clocks.
+The paper lantern parade ends with fireworks and a bonfire on the beach--literally burning time on the shortest day of the year.Continue to 5 of 11 below.

 05 of 11